-15. The first Council elected and appointed under the provisions of section nine of this Act shall hold office until the date of the annual meeting to be held in January, nineteen hundred and ten, when they shall all the members of the Council shall cease to hold office.
+15. At all meetings of the Council six shall form a quorum.
+And A Quorum.
+16. The first Council elected and appointed under the provisions Term of office of of section ten of this Act shall hold office until the date of the annual first Council. meeting to be held in January, nineteen hundred and eleven, when all the 5 members of the Council shall cease to hold office.
+It was transfer to accompany